Wazed-H/FL-UK-Account-Generator/README.md

   0. Install requirements
   1. Edit the config.json using a text editor like atom or sublime
   2. Run the script
-  3. Check email and click on activation link
+  3. Check email and click on activation link(s)
   4. Enjoy!

  **Note**:</br>